COVID-19 Vaccine Information

 The distribution of COVID-19 vaccines is being coordinated by the Texas State Department of Health Services (DSHS).
 DSHS has outlined a plan for vaccine distribution on their website.
-Texas currently is in Phase 1 of the distribution plan.
-This phase outlines vaccine distribution for pharmacies, doctors, long-term care facilities, and first responders.
-During Phase 1, vaccines are being provided first to health care workers, first responders, and residents of long-term care facilities (Phase 1A).
-As they become available, vaccines are to be provided to people age 65 and older and people 16 years of age with at least one chronic medical condition that puts them at increased risk for severe illness from the Coronavirus (Phase 1B).
+Currently, vaccines are being prioritized first to health care workers, first responders, and residents of long-term care facilities (Phase 1A).
+Next, vaccines are to be provided to people age 65 and older and people 16 years of age with at least one chronic medical condition that puts them at increased risk for severe illness from the Coronavirus (Phase 1B).

 Tarrant County Public Health Department COVID-19 Vaccine Registration (open to Ellis County residents in groups 1A and 1B)